ggoodman/perf-agent/README.md

 agent.onBlocked(e => {
     // e.duration will be the number of nanoseconds elapsed in a synchronous block
-    // e.stacks is an array of arrays of CallSite objects
+    // e.stacks is an array of arrays of Frame objects
-    // e.stacks[0][0] is the CallSite that *triggered* the block that exceeded the threshold console.log(e.toString()); // Log the event which will include a deep stack trace });
+    // e.stacks[0][0] is the Frame that *triggered* the block that exceeded the threshold console.log(e.toString()); // Log the event which will include a deep stack trace });
 agent.start(); // The agent must be explicitly started